 Disability Living Allowance for children (DLA) for children may help with the extra costs of looking after a child who:

 - is under 16

 - has difficulties walking or needs much more looking after than a child of the same age who does not have a disability

-Attendance Allowance – Attendance Allowance helps with extra costs if you have a disability severe enough that you need someone to help look after you and you are over state pension age.
+Attendance Allowance helps with extra costs if you have a disability severe enough that you need someone to help look after you and you are over state pension age.

-Send the completed form to: Freepost DWP Attendance Allowance
+Send the completed form to: Freepost DWP Attendance Allowance.

 Working in the UK

 Ukrainians Welcome – Your safe stay in the UK is a new website bringing together resources for Ukrainian nationals displaced to the UK which gives the option in English or Ukrainian.
-It is part of an initiative from anti-slavery groups aimed at keeping Ukrainian refugees safe from trafficking and helping you to safely navigate life in the UK.
+It is part of an initiative from anti-slavery groups aimed at keeping Ukrainian refugees safe from trafficking and helping them to safely navigate life in the UK.

 A National Insurance (NI) number is used to make sure your National Insurance contributions and tax are recorded against your name only.
 This is made up of letters and numbers and never changes.